Chances are, the Dolphins finish the season on a winning streak

-The Dolphins have had a dramatic season that has been captivating to watch, to say the least.
-There are multiple players emerging as stars like Jaylen Waddle, Tyreek Hill, Jarome Baker… who are so fun to watch play football.
-They have shown consistent skill and athleticism regardless of a final win or loss (or if Tua Tagovailoa was playing or not).
-After all these weeks of highs and lows, and even though know Miami just came off a run of losses, I think they are going to end the season winning.
-Hear me out.
+The Dolphins have had a dramatic season, to say the least.
+Apart from Tua Tagovailoa there are multiple players emerging as stars like Jaylen Waddle, Tyreek Hill, Jarome Baker…who are so fun to watch play football.
+They have shown consistent skill and athleticism regardless of a final win or loss (or if Tua is playing or not).
+At this point in the season, after all these weeks of highs and lows, and even though Miami just came off a run of losses, I think they are going to end the season winning.

 Yesterday’s game against the Bills was a good game of football, even though it was the third of 3 losses in a row.
 These games follow 5 solid wins and an out of story books season start – before Tua was injured and they had their first set of 3 game losses.
 So, if the pattern holds they should be set to win their next 3-5 games and there are two scheduled and a third TBD left.
 Like a holiday present from football holiday heaven, we get the Dolphins playing Dec.
 25th and January 1st.
 Days which a whole lot of people have off to watch football, hope for a win, and celebrate Chances are, the Dolphins finish the season on a winning streak!